-It is a legal responsibility of Pield Heath House School's Trustee and Governing Body to make sure that the school has an effective Safeguarding Policy and Procedure in place and to monitor that the school complies with them.
-The Governing Body should also ensure that the policy is made available to parents/carers by publishing it on our website and in writing if requested.
+It is a legal responsibility of Pield Heath House School's Trustees and Governing Body to make sure that the school has effective Safeguarding Policies and Procedures in place and to monitor the schools compliance with said policies.
+The Governing Body should also ensure that these policies are made available to parents/carers by publishing them on our website and in providing them in writing if requested.